Lumavate-Team/documentation/PROPERTIES.rst

   var property = {
     'classification': 'Tab name.
 The name of the tab the property field is under in the studio.', 'section': 'Section name.
-The name of the section the property field is located in the studio.', 'help': 'Help text for the property.
+The name of the section the property field is located in the studio.', 'helpText': 'Help text for the property.
 Use Markdown to provide additional formatting.', 'name': 'Property name.
 Use this when referencing the property.', 'label': 'Property label.
 The name of the field shown in the studio.', 'default': 'Default value'